prdatur/phpminer/README.md

 * php5-cli
 * PHP 5.3+
  * php5-curl (for notifications with rapidpush and/or custom post)
+ * php5-json

-The original CGMiner v3.7.2 is required.
+The original CGMiner v3.7.2 or SGMiner >= 4.1.0 is required.
 However some API commands are slowing down PHPMiner experience like switching pools.
-With the original CGMiner, PHPMiner have to wait that each device send a accepted share to the new pool after switching pool groups, else it can not determine that the pool switch succeed.
+With the original CGMiner/SGMiner, PHPMiner have to wait that each device send a accepted share to the new pool after switching pool groups, else it can not determine that the pool switch succeed.
 In a fork of cgminer v3.7.2 I implented some more API Commands including to retrieve the current mining pool directly.
 To have the best experience get the forked version and use them instead of the original, I only improved the API commands, the rest works as the original.
 Just a notice:
 No worry about updates. you will not miss updates from cgminer, because cgminer v3.7.2 is the last versions with scrypt support and the author will not update it, so you just benefit from my repo. https://github.com/prdatur/cgminer

-Requirements for rebooting machine on defunc cgminer process.
+Requirements for rebooting machine on defunc CGMiner/SGMiner process.
 ===========
-If you want to allow PHPMiner to reboot your machine after it detects a defunced cgminer script.
+If you want to allow PHPMiner to reboot your machine after it detects a defunced CGMiner/SGMiner script.
 You either need to run the phpminer_rpcclient/index.php as root or the user which runs the phpminer_rcpclient needs sudo access to reboot without password.

 With normal user: